TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Experimental Analysis/Experimental Analysis.md

 | 8 | yes |
 | 9 | yes |
 | 10 | yes |

+As can be seen in the above table, the robot successfully turns on in 10 out of 10 trials, and so this constraint has been met.

+Video demonstration of start switch demonstration can be found at ./Videos/Start_Switch.mp4

 ### Constraint 2 - Alternate Start Method